FBT plays gaming’s Plan Nine from Outer Space

 And then there’s the logic of it; how can the mayor argue Brody's dad was wrong about sharks?
 And, one did just kill someone then mount an escape from Seaworld.
 And as the shark, we’re given very specific missions - by who?
 And doesn't it seem odd the Shark has a clear motive to stop the industrialist?
 How does Jaws have intimate knowledge of the Industrialist’s properties and their weak spots?!
 At one point we enter a semi-submerged factory full of mashers - where a Colossal Squid lives.

-In the game’s most infamous moment (it’s early on but most reviewers didn’t get much further), we escape from Seaworld by observing a scientist using a keycard; so we grab one and hold him up to scan to open a door - Jaws puts Velociraptors to shame.
+In the game’s most infamous moment (it’s early on but most reviewers didn’t get much further), we escape from Seaworld by observing a scientist using a keycard; so we grab him and hold him up to scan to open a door - Jaws puts Velociraptors to shame.
 Then we crash an observation tunnel, let it flood then swim through it and follow the exit signs, evading Piranha and then into the Orca show which has the only exit.
 How the hell did the shark know to do all that?
 And how did the Piranha survive, they’re fresh water fish.
-It is cool though ...
+Cool though...

 While some aspects are more Deep Blue Sea than Jaws, the franchise has pushed the limits of believability; the novelisation of Jaws the Revenge implies that shark was the offspring of the Jaws 2 shark which gave birth as it was electrocuted, imbuing Jnr with intelligence, hence it’s revenge against the Brody family for killing Mum before it joined forces with a ‘Voodoo witch doctor’ who Brody had slighted; and that seems more believable than Jaws Unleashed.
 I wondered if the devs, Appaloosa, had ever seen a shark but they were best known for the Ecco The Dolphin series, where a dolphin travelled through time, explored Atlantis and defeated aliens - a shark using torpedoes to sink an oil refinery doesn’t seem so odd now.

 Who doesn’t want to be a shark chomping bathers, leaping onto boats, settling the shark vs orca debate?
 Just free roaming is beyond fun once you semi-nail the controls.
-The main mission is so surreal you kinda get into it, like some Nature’s Revenge plot from the ‘70s, but completing missions unlocks more ocean and side quests which are great little ‘opportunity kills’ like grab all the divers before they reach their boat; the free-roaming is where JU really works - we’re just an eating machine as Benchley intended.
+The main mission is so surreal you kinda get into it, like some Nature’s Revenge film from the ‘70s like 'Grizzy!', but completing missions unlocks more ocean and side quests which are great little ‘opportunity kills’ like grab all the divers before they reach their boat; the free-roaming is where JU really works - we’re just an eating machine as Benchley intended.
 We even take down a helicopter near cable junction.

 JU is rightfully known as one of the worst games of all time.
 And I loved it.
 There are some really nice touches, like your eyes roll over white when attacking, and it’s taken the time to homage the movies including nods to the cast and crew behind them.
 It’s as insane as it is unplayable, but I’m a goddamn shark FFS, stop complaining.
 Just pack your Dramamine.